 3. Choose the “DNS” tab at the top of the screen

-- To add a new DNS server: click on the [+] plus button.
+- Add a new DNS server: click on the [+] plus button.

-- To edit an existing DNS server: click twice on the DNS IP address you wish to change.
+- Edit an existing DNS server: click twice on the DNS IP address you wish to change.

-- To remove a DNS server: select a DNS server IP address and then click either the [-] minus button or hit the delete key.
+- Remove a DNS server: select a DNS server IP address and then click either the [-] minus button or hit the delete key.